-.
-The partnership is designed to provide technical support to countries considering introducing the rotavirus vaccine into their national immunization programs.
+The Rotavirus Accelerated Vaccine Introduction Network (RAVIN) provided technical support to countries considering introducing the rotavirus vaccine into their national immunization programs.
 JSI worked closely with Ministries of Health and in-country partners in focus countries to support the successful introduction of the vaccine.